greenhandatsjtu/poem-casbin-demo/README.md

 ## Summary

-In this tutorial, we write a hello-world web service using poem, then integrate it with basic auth and casbin-poem middleware.
+In this tutorial, we write a hello-world web service using poem, then integrate a basic auth and casbin-poem middleware into it.
 It’s a quite simple project with only ~100 LOC, its code can be found at this repository: https://github.com/greenhandatsjtu/poem-casbin-demo